sensu/sensu-remediation-handler/README.md

 SENSU_API_CERT_FILE  | |
 ---------------------|-------------------------------
-description          | Filesystem path to a CA certificate used to validate https Sensu API connections. required             | false type                 | String example              | `SENSU_API_CERT_FILE=/etc/sensu/cacert.pem`
+description          | Filesystem path to certificate authority (CA) certificate used to validate https Sensu API connections. required             | false type                 | String example              | `SENSU_API_CERT_FILE=/etc/sensu/cacert.pem`

 ### Annotations

-Whereas environment variables provide connection details for the Sensu API, the `io.sensu.remediation.config.actions` check annotation is used to provide the configuration defining remediation activities.
+Although environment variables provide connection details for the Sensu API, you'll use the `io.sensu.remediation.config.actions` check annotation provide the configuration that defines remediation activities.

-#### Annotation specification
+#### Annotation Specification

-This handler uses the string value of the `io.sensu.remediation.config.actions` check annotation to determine which remediation actions, if any, should be scheduled for a given event.
+The Sensu Remediation Handler uses the string value of the `io.sensu.remediation.config.actions` check annotation to determine which remediation actions, if any, should be scheduled for a given event.

 When present, the value of the `io.sensu.remediation.config.actions` check annotation must be a array of objects containing key/value pairs.
-Each object element in the array must conform to the Remediation action specification.
+Each object element in the array must conform to the remediation action specification.

-#### Remediation action specification
+#### Remediation Action Specification

 description   | |
 --------------|------------------------------------------------------------